The Best Secrets to Making Garden Fresh Cut Flowers Last

 • But if there is no rush for fully opened flowers, many can be picked while they are closed or partially open.

-Flowers that are best cut while in the bud phase to open over the course of a few days:
+Flowers that are best cut while in the bud phase include:

 • Allium, Tulips, Roses, Daffodils all do best cut closed